 The government isn’t currently telling us the number of active/recovered patients, probably because it would be a pain to bring everyone who has tested positive back in for a follow-up test.
 However, it is possible to make an estimate, as the majority of people will recover from the disease within 4 weeks.

 I understand that this won’t be completely accurate, so please don’t quote the recovery numbers as fact, but they should still give us a good idea of where we currently stand!
 But it is important to keep in mind that many people will be ‘long haulers’, who will be suffering from the effects of the virus for more than 4 weeks.

 To find the current number of recovered cases, I use the following methods:

 Basically, we get daily death figures from the Scottish/Welsh/N. Ireland/UK governments, which are the number of confirmed deaths from Coronavirus.
-These are deaths where the deceased had tested positive for Coronavirus.
+These are deaths where the deceased had tested positive for Coronavirus within the last 28 days.
 These numbers are used for the total number of deaths, country comparisons, etc.

 So the charts which break deaths down by region, age, or sex, are using the ONS total number of deaths.
 These charts will be updated once a week on Tuesday when the new report is released.

 Sorry if this causes any confusion, and feel free to get in touch if you have any questions about it!
 But I’ll try to add a footnote to each chart which is using ONS figures for deaths.

 These let people see how the UK is doing to some other countries around the world!
 Just bear in mind that making direct comparisons between countries like this has a lot of issues.
 Different countries, even inside the UK, will do things differently.

 The number of infections will directly relate to how aggressive the country is on testing – a country that carries out more tests will have more infections, also resulting in a lower fatality rate.
 Some countries also record deaths differently.